 Vega measures a change in the theoretical option price caused by a 1-point change in implied volatility.
 For instance, an option with a vega of .01 will increase by $10 per contract (which consists of 100 shares) for each point increase in volatility and will lose $10 per contract for each 1% decline in volatility.
 For the short position, vega would have the exact opposite effect, where a 1-point increase in volatility would decrease the value of the short option by $10.

 Most options have both intrinsic value and time value.
-Intrinsic value is a measure of how much the option is in the money; the time value is equal to the option premium minus the intrinsic value.
+Intrinsic value measures how much the option is in the money; the time value = the option premium minus the intrinsic value.
 Thus, time value depends on the probability that the option will go into the money or stay into the money by expiration.
 Volatility only affects the time value of an option.
 Therefore, vega, as a measure of volatility, is greatest when the time value of the option is greatest and least when it is least.
 Because time value is greatest when the option is at the money, that is also when volatility will have the greatest effect on the option price.
 And just as time value diminishes as an option moves further out of the money or into the money, so goes vega.

 There are general measures of volatility that represent volatility of entire markets.
 The Chicago Board Option Exchange (CBOE) Volatility Index (VIX) measures the implied volatility on the options based on the S&P 500 index.
 This is not the same as implied volatility of the underlying stocks that compose the S&P 500 index, but as a measure of the implied volatility of the options on those stocks.
 VIX is also known as a fear index, because it presumably measures the amount of fear in the market; in actuality, it probably causes fear rather than reflecting fear, because higher fluctuations in the supply and demand for the options creates more uncertainty.
 Other measures of general volatility include the NASDAQ 100 Volatility Index (VXN), which measures the volatility of the NASDAQ 100, which includes many high-tech companies.
 The Russell 2000 Volatility Index (RVX) measures the volatility of the index composed of the 2000 stocks in the Russell 2000 Index.